jacquelyn-bradshaw/Assignments/README.md

 ### Opening a pull request

-Here are some screenshots of me opening a pull request:
+Here are some screenshots of me opening a pull request and giving the request a relevant title and description:

 <img src="images/ready-for-pull-request-screenshot.png" alt="Screenshot of GitHub showing a pull request button" width="700" height="400">